-USC Sumter in Sumter, SC, will present the exhibit, doni jordan: tomes, featuring works by Columbia, SC, artist Doni Jordan, on view in the University Gallery located inside the Anderson Library from Feb.
-9 through Apr.
+The exhibit, doni jordan: tomes, featuring works by Columbia, SC, artist Doni Jordan, is on view in the University Gallery located inside the Anderson Library through Apr.
 12, 2011.

 Trained as a graphic designer, Jordan has long had a passion for symbols, punctuation and typography.
 Inspired by an art exhibition of concrete poetry by Italian artist Mirella Bentivoglio at The National Museum of Women in the Arts in Washington, DC, she expanded her view of type beyond communication and symbol.